johnabednego/covid-result-tracker-/README.md

 <img src="screenshots/ui.png" alt="ui" />

-## Made with ❤ by Avijeet using react :muscle:
+## Made with ❤ by Abednego Jilima using react :muscle: